News and Events

 Personal Rights Litigation

-At The Pivtorak Law Firm, we employ an unparalleled combination of compassion, tenacity and legal acumen in the aggressive pursuit of your personal rights.
-Whether you have been injured by the carelessness of another, are fighting to keep your home, need to know your rights under California's new Homeowner Bill of Rights, or feel that your rights as a consumer have been violated, our goal is to ensure that you realize the compensation you deserve.
+At The Pivtorak Law Firm, we employ an unparalleled combination of compassion, tenacity, and legal acumen in the aggressive pursuit of your personal rights.
+Whether you have been injured by the carelessness of another, are fighting to keep your home, or feel that your rights as a consumer have been violated, our goal is to ensure that things are made right for you and your family.

-With offices in San Francisco and Oakland, we serve individuals throughout the Bay Area in cities including San Francisco, Oakland, Berkeley, and San Jose.
+Conveniently located in downtown San Francisco, two blocks from BART, we serve individuals throughout the Bay Area in cities including San Francisco, Oakland, Berkeley, and San Jose.

 - Car Accidents